 Fundweb: – The growing appeal of global corporate bonds. – As investors strive for diversification and to protect portfolios against rising rates in the major economies, the appeal of global investment grade corporate bonds is increasing.

-CNN Money: – Investors may regret taking a bite of Verizon’s big bond deal. – When you’ve gone hungry for a long time, even mediocre takeout dishes can look like something scrumptious from a five-star restaurant.
+Fortune: – Investors may regret taking a bite of Verizon’s big bond deal. – When you’ve gone hungry for a long time, even mediocre takeout dishes can look like something scrumptious from a five-star restaurant.
 That explains the stampede by buyers to gobble up Verizon’s record $49 billion debt offering.

 Fox Business: – Think twice before assailing junk bond ETF liquidity. – It’s one of the ETF industry’s largest confabs of the year.
 Morningstar’s annual ETF Invest Conference brings together industry experts from across the country to discuss investing strategies and developments.
 About 400 people attended last year.